Dos and Don’ts

 Developing a product requires a deep understanding of customer needs and extensive user interaction.

 I completely agree that building great products results from deeply understanding what clients want and from great communication.
 Our team cannot work on a project/product, if we don’t understand and feel the idea of it.
 With each project/product we work on, we end up adding a lot of value by offering a lot of new solutions, tweaking features that would be relevant to users and so on.
-But please stop complaining if you hire a junior, graduate or (sorry) some Asian guy for $2/hr and then get surprised by why he is not interested in innovating your project.
+But please stop complaining if you hire a junior or a graduate for $2/hr and then get surprised by why he is not interested in innovating your project.

 Often the problem lies in expectations.
 If you start with unrealistic and overstated expectations you often end up with disappointment.
 So I would recommend to discuss your project plan in detail right from the start and keep discussing current progress and problems on a regular basis.